 Our applications have included

 Radon is a naturally occurring radioactive gas formed from the breakdown of uranium in soil/rock.
 High levels of radon can enter groundwater flowing through granite or granitic sand and gravel formations.
 Radon is considered the second leading cause of lung cancer in the US.
-As a gas, radon treatment can involve aeration/stripping or the use of a radon filtration system.
+As a gas, radon water treatment can involve aeration/stripping or the use of a radon water filtration system.

 Hardness refers to the metal ions, typically calcium and magnesium, that are dissolved in the water.
 Other ions that contribute to hardness include aluminum, barium, iron, manganese, and zinc.
 Hardness is typically described as milligrams of calcium carbonate equivalent per liter.